Church of St. Ignatius Loyola - New York City

 Church of St. Ignatius Loyola - New York City (photo: Steven E. Lawson)

 The Church of St. Ignatius Loyola was founded in 1851 as the Church of St. Lawrence O'Toole.
 Its first building, of Romanesque design, was built in 1854 on East 84th Street between Fourth (Park) and Fifth Avenues.
 In 1866, administration of the church was passed to the Society of Jesus (Jesuits).
-Three decades later, the church decided to build a new Gothic Revival church at the present location on Park Avenue, but only the lower church was completed in 1884.
+Three decades later, construction began on a new Gothic Revival church at the present location on Park Avenue, but only the lower church was completed in 1884.
 Plans for the upper church were changed to an Italian Renaissance-style basillica as designed by Schickel & Ditmars.
 The twin towers were to have four-tiered steeples, but this plan was never realized.
 Upon the completion of the new upper church in 1898, the Jesuits petitioned to have their founder, St. Ignatius Loyola, added as a co-patron of the parish.
-In 1969, the church was designated a New York City Landmark.
+In 1969, the church was designated by the New York City Landmarks Preservation Commission.

 Mander Organ (1993) at the Church of St. Ignatius Loyola Church - New York City (photo: Steven E. Lawson)